Henderson, Kentucky: Points of interest

+Film locations

+Some scenes from A League of Their Own, directed by Penny Marshall, were filmed in Henderson in 1991, including all of the scenes in and around the house where the team was living; it is located on Main Street in Henderson.

+The horse betting scene in Traveller starring Bill Paxton, Mark Wahlberg and Julianna Margulies was filmed at Ellis Park in 1995.

 Education

 The Henderson County school system includes eight elementary schools: A.B.
 Chandler, Spottsville, East Heights, Bend Gate, South Heights, Jefferson, Cairo, and Niagara; two middle schools, North Middle and South Middle; and one high school, Henderson County High School.
-The Thelma B. Johnson Early Learning Center serves pre-schoolers, and there is an alternative school for those suspended from the other schools in the district, Central Academy.
-There is one parochial school, Holy Name of Jesus Catholic School. and also a school for students with mental and/or physical deficiencies, Riverview School.
+The Thelma B. Johnson Early Learning Center serves pre-schoolers.
+There is an alternative school for those suspended from the other schools in the district, Central Academy.
+There is one parochial school, Holy Name of Jesus Catholic School which has both elementary and middle school. and also a school for students with mental or physical deficiencies, Riverview School.

 Henderson is home to one postsecondary institution, Henderson Community College, as well as a satellite campus of Murray State University.
 In addition, students are served by Oakland City University Evansville Center, the University of Evansville, and the University of Southern Indiana in Evansville.

 Henderson has a lending library, the Henderson County Public Library.

 Media

 Henderson is served by one local daily newspaper, The Gleaner, as well as the metro edition of the Evansville Courier & Press.

 Henderson is part of the Evansville media market, the 101st-largest television market and 161st-largest radio market in the United States.
 WSON (860-AM) is the only locally owned radio station broadcasting from the city.